Kgaphola45/ST10102524_Kgaphola_Emmanuel/README.md

 This is a Recipe Management App that allows you to create, store, and manage recipes.
 The app has been updated from a console application to a graphical user interface (GUI) for a more user-friendly experience.
 With the GUI, you can easily add ingredients, create recipes, filter recipes based on criteria, and perform various operations on recipes.

-## brief description (100 to 200 words) of what you changed based on your lecturer’s
-feedback.